Do Business Credit Cards Affect Credit Scores

 Avoiding business and personal credit overlap

 Although most banks and credit card companies reserve the right to report delinquency to personal credit bureaus, there are still ways to prevent your business credit card from impacting your personal credit score.
-Most of the strategies boil down to good credit practices.
+Most of the strategies involve good credit practices.

 Pay your card on time

-It’s critical to pay all your credit card bills every month and on time.
-Late payments are one of the biggest factors that can hurt both your business and personal credit scores.
+Paying all your credit card bills every month and on time is crucial.
+Late payments are one of the biggest factors that can hurt your business and personal credit scores.

 Keep your credit utilization low

-You want to refrain from using up your entire credit line, all at once.
-This impacts your credit utilization ratio, which is the amount of credit you’re using compared to your total limit.
-Ideally, you want to stay within a low, healthy range to avoid a drop in your credit score.
+You should refrain from using up your entire credit line at once.
+This impacts your credit utilization ratio, the amount of credit used compared to your total limit.
+Ideally, you want to stay within a low, healthy range of less than 30% to avoid a drop in your credit score.

 Use your credit responsibly

-Credit cards can offer many perks like cashback and rewards points.
-However, if you’re not careful you could wind up spending more than your means, and being stuck with high-interest rate debt.
-Not only will this hurt both your business credit and personal credit score, it can also harm your finances.
+Credit cards can offer many perks, like cashback and rewards points.
+However, if you’re not careful, you could wind up spending more than your means and being stuck with high-interest-rate debt.
+Not only will this hurt your business and personal credit scores, but it can also harm your finances.
 Make sure to think twice before charging large amounts.

 Stay on top of your credit score

-It’s important to keep a close eye on your credit score and check up on it regularly.
+It’s important to monitor your credit score closely and check it regularly.
 Mistakes can happen, and credit bureaus aren’t immune from reporting errors.
 The sooner you catch such mishaps, the better your credit score will be.

 Don’t apply for too many cards

 Most credit card issuers run a hard credit check on personal accounts even for business credit cards.
-This can cause a temporary dip in your score, which will resolve in time, but can nonetheless create problems in the short run.
-Applying for multiple cards at once or right after one another can exacerbate this problem.
+This can cause a temporary dip in your score, which will resolve in time but can nonetheless create problems in the short run.
+Applying for multiple cards simultaneously or right after one another can exacerbate this problem.

 FAQ